plutochatapp/pluto/CONTRIBUTING.md

 6. While working on the project, be sure that in case you create or edit a model in [`models.py`](./Pluto/Pluto_Backend/models.py) you also have to update the [`schema.py`](./Pluto/Pluto_Backend/schema.py) to enable the frontend to fetch the model you created or edited. you can find [the docs](https://docs.graphene-python.org/projects/django/en/latest/schema/) of `graphene-django` helpful.
 7. You also have to update or create *(if applicable)* the test cases in [`tests.py`](./Pluto/Pluto_Backend/tests.py) when you create or edit a model in [`models.py`](./Pluto/Pluto_Backend/models.py).
 8. After finishing the changes, you have just to checkout to beta branch and commit the changes and push the changes to your forked repository.
-9. Checkout/Switch to the beta branch by running `git checkout -b beta` as we recommend making changes in the beta branch and later propose the changes to the main branch.
+9. Checkout/Switch to the beta branch by running `git checkout -b beta` as the beta branch is the development version of the web app while main branch is the stable version of the web app.

 > [!WARNING]
 > If you committed your changes to the main branch then your changes will not be accepted!